 New topic 2018-07-18 17:26:16 description

 Although Quakers have long been famous for good relations with the Indians, both groups strongly prizing simplicity and keeping your word, few Indians converted to Quakerism.
-Indians would attend the silent meetings and listen respectfully, but in the end Christian converts were far more likely to convert to the Moravian Church.
+Indians would attend the silent meetings and listen respectfully, but in the end, Christian converts were far more likely to convert to the Moravian Church.
 To resist defining your common beliefs creates automatically a problem for explaining what you believe.
 It becomes acceptable to believe a wide range of things, but it is also acceptable to believe very little.
 Not surprisingly, the two great religious schisms of the Quakers have broken their unity on just this point.

 The first great Quaker schism was created by one George Keith (1638-1716), who was born a Presbyterian and died an ordained Episcopalian.
-For several decades however Keith was one of the foremost leaders of the Pennsylvania Quakers, partly as a result of being just about the best educated man of the Colony.
-His leadership however led him to crave a more defined set of Quaker doctrines, and when he carried this idea too vigorously, he eventually encountered implacable opposition which in time caused him and his considerable number of followers to be expelled from the Society of Friends.
+For several decades, however, Keith was one of the foremost leaders of the Pennsylvania Quakers, partly as a result of being just about the best-educated man of the Colony.
+His leadership, however, led him to crave a more defined set of Quaker doctrines, and when he carried this idea too vigorously, he eventually encountered implacable opposition which in time caused him and his considerable number of followers to be expelled from the Society of Friends.
 (George Keith should not be confused with Sir William Keith, whom Hannah Penn appointed as governor of Pennsylvania in 1717.)

 The first great schism was thus about whether there might be too little defined doctrine in Quakerism.
-The second great schism by contrast grew out of the feeling there was too much doctrine.
+The second great schism, by contrast, grew out of the feeling there was too much doctrine.
 Led by Elias Hicks in 1830, the Hick sites split off from mainstream Quakerism in a quest for more simplicity, less religiosity, more silent contemplation of the Inner Light.
-In a sense, the outward show of protest in the black hats, plain dress, plain speech had provoked a reaction that these things were no longer simple, they were ostentatious.
-Too many people were being "eldered", too many people were being "read out of meeting" for violating doctrinal rules.
+In a sense, the outward show of protest in the black hats, plain dress, the plain speech had provoked a reaction that these things were no longer simple, they were ostentatious.
+Too many people were being "eldered", too many people were being "read out of the meeting" for violating doctrinal rules.

 Curiously, both rebels were cast out, but over each following century the church as a whole gradually adopted what was largely their view of things.
 After Keith, Quakerism became more rigid and formalized.
 After Hicks, it became more mystical and free-thinking.